Dutch Quirk #51: Dance the Polonaise at parties

 What is it?

-The Polonaise (meaning “the walking dance,”) is a one of Poland’s five national dances and it features a rhythm in triple time, like formal dance styles such as the minuet and the waltz.
+The Polonaise (meaning “the walking dance”) is one of Poland’s five national dances, featuring a rhythm in triple time, similar to formal dance styles such as the minuet and the waltz.

 The Dutch happily adopted this popular dance, and truly made it their own — as you can see in the video below. 👇